Match pass: Birmingham City v Rovers

-Supporters can now purchase a match pass for our first Sky Bet Championship encounter of 2021 against Birmingham City, which takes place on Saturday 2nd January.
+Supporters can still purchase a match pass for our first Sky Bet Championship encounter of 2021 against Birmingham City, which takes place later on today.

 With games still being played behind closed doors, the match pass is your best option to watch Rovers during the early stages of 2021.